angeline-vidhula-js/cs7450-lab/README.md

 # CS 7450 Labs

+This repository is for my Fall 2020 CS 7450 Information Visualization class at Georgia Institute of Technology with Professor Alex Endert.
+The Github Pages can be found at [https://angeline-vidhula-js.github.io/cs7450-lab/](https://angeline-vidhula-js.github.io/cs7450-lab/).

+___

 This repository is designed to help you learn the skills needed to create data visualizations on the web.
 Through this lab, you will learn how to program with the [D3.js](https://d3js.org/) toolkit.
 D3 has become the go-to tool for creating interactive visualizations.
 D3 leverages existing web technologies in order to bring your interactive visualizations to a global audience via the Web.

 [Lab Instructions can be found on this repository's Wiki](https://github.gatech.edu/CS-7450/Fall-2020-Labs/wiki)